microsoft/datashaper/javascript/react/docs/react.api.md

 // Warning: (ae-missing-release-tag) "ManageWorkflowProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ManageWorkflowProps extends Omit<Omit<TransformModalProps, 'graph'>, 'index'> {
+export interface ManageWorkflowProps extends Omit<Omit<TransformModalProps, 'workflow'>, 'index'> {
     // (undocumented)
     historyView?: boolean;
     // (undocumented)